 - Inflammation.
 Since they are high in antioxidants, they can help neutralize the free radicals that cause inflammation.

-We love our easy and hassle-free roasted veggies, such as roasted Brussels sprouts, butternut squash, perfectly roasted spiced cauliflower, and the famous Spanish Escalivada.
-Each veggie has its own trick, here is how to roast cauliflower like a pro!
+We love our easy and hassle-free roasted veggies, such as roasted pumpkin, butternut squash, perfectly roasted spiced cauliflower, Miso Maple-Roasted Carrots, and the famous Spanish Escalivada.
+Each veggie has its own trick; here is how to roast cauliflower like a pro!

 - 9 oz Brussels sprouts organic